A Classical Skull-Mask Baseline, and What 5 MRI Slices Did Not Prove

 | Interpretability | Each step is clear | Black box |

 With only 5 labeled images, deep learning was simply not an option.
-However, if 10,000+ labeled images became available, I would definitely consider training a U-Net for potentially even better results.
+However, if a substantially larger labeled set (on the order of thousands of images or more) became available, I would consider training a U-Net for potentially even better results.

 Scaling to 100,000 Images